Lazaro232/Udemy/myProjects/webAlbionApp/README.md

  * Run app.py file.

- * Open the local web page, choose the food and fill the asked informations.
+ * Open the local web page.

+ * choose the food and fill the asked informations.

 ## :globe_with_meridians: Links and Email: